 Let us strap down to do the impossible.
-In this article, we wish to bring you JustRandomThings’ picks for the best of Queen, as we list down the top 10 song by the iconic British Rock band led by Freddie Mercury, John Deacon, Brian May and Roger Taylor.
+In this article, we wish to bring you JustRandomThings’ picks for the best of Queen, as we list down the top 10 songs by the iconic British Rock band led by Freddie Mercury, John Deacon, Brian May, and Roger Taylor.

 Top 10 Best Songs by Queen

 Disclosure: this list is purely based on personal taste and does not follow any rating metrics and neither does intend to hurt anyone else’s opinions.
 In fact, we encourage you to challenge our top 10 Queen song picks.

 Penned by Queen’s Brian May in 1986, this song made into the band’s album ‘A Kind of Magic.’

 The song starts off as an almost-ballad and continues to grow into a Slow/Progressive Rock track, hymned by Mercury’s soulful vocals.
 The song speaks about the distraught feelings of despair and demise felt when love is lost.
 Brian May was inspired by the movie to come up with “Who Wants To Live Forever.”
 The music video for this Rock-Ballad is complete with an orchestra.

 “What is this thing that builds our dreams

 Yet slips away from us?”

 Love rarely lasts a lifetime and Queen seems to come to an agreement with this by ending the song whispering “Who waits forever anyway?”